jshawl/octocategory/README.md

 * **Front-end Framework.** Use either Twitter Bootstrap or Foundation to kick start your front-end.
 * **Web Scraping.** Check out Nokogiri.

+## dev

+A user has many lists

+A list has many repos